-- 117. Regarding CVA reserves, the template rows show combinations of counterparty type and credit quality range (IG/Sub-IG).
-Specific definitions to be highlighted for the use of this template comprise: - The abbreviation IG used in the break-down of the CVA reserves stands for investment grade; - The abbreviation Sub-IG used in the break-down of the CVA reserves stands for sub / non-investment grade; - As defined in paragraph 283 of the Methodological Note, banks can be asked by the competent authority to provide the information in the columns marked as optional data.
-Furthermore, the P&L impact of CVA hedges should be provided by banks in this template only as a memorandum item, while any impact out of this should be reported following its accounting requirements in the respective positions in the template CSV\MR\FULL\REVAL. - 118.
-Regarding the columns of the CVA reserves template the definitions reported in Table 9 of the Methodological Note apply. - 119.
+- 121. Regarding CVA reserves, the template rows show combinations of counterparty type and credit quality range (IG/Sub-IG).
+Specific definitions to be highlighted for the use of this template comprise: - The abbreviation IG used in the break-down of the CVA reserves stands for investment grade. - The abbreviation Sub-IG used in the break-down of the CVA reserves stands for sub / non-investment grade. - As defined in paragraph 287 of the Methodological Note, banks can be asked by the competent authority to provide the information in the columns marked as optional data.
+Furthermore, the P&L impact of CVA hedges should be provided by banks in this template only as a memorandum item, while any impact out of this should be reported following its accounting requirements in the respective positions in the template CSV\MR\FULL\REVAL. - 122.
+Regarding the columns of the CVA reserves template the definitions reported in Table 9 of the Methodological Note apply. - 123.
 Only hedges that fall into one of the two categories below (as per CRR Art.
 386) should be considered as "eligible hedges" to offset CVA reserves.
 The netting will be done directly in the CSV\MR\ SUM.
-These eligible hedges should be reported from column 20 to 25 of the CSV\MR\RESERVE template after being stressed with the shocks provided in the market risk scenario: - Single-name credit default swaps or other equivalent hedging instruments referencing the counterparty directly. - Index credit default swaps, provided that the basis between any individual counterparty spread and the spreads of index credit default swap hedges is reflected, to the satisfaction of the competent authority, in the value-at-risk and the stressed value-at-risk.
+Eligible hedges should be reported from column 20 to 25 of the CSV\MR\RESERVE template, after being stressed with the shocks provided in the market risk scenario, and they should not be reported in the CSV\MR\FULL\REVAL template.
+According to CRR Art.
+386 they can be one of the following: - Single-name credit default swaps or other equivalent hedging instruments referencing the counterparty directly.